tytydraco/yessleep/out/My_Aunt_Loves_to_Eat_Raw_Meat_It_Gets_Worse.md

 "Eat it."

 I raise my brow.
 That doesn't sound positive at all.
 It's a dark command.
-Unlike the aunt I loved and knew.
+Unlike the aunt I love and know.

 "No thanks."
 I drum my fingers nervously as my aunt raises her fork at me.
 "I'm okay; fine as ever be."